rodrigodiez/symfony-rich-console/README.md

 ```

 ## That is all!
-I hope this to be useful.
-Comments, issue reports and improvements will be appreciated :)
+I hope this to be useful to somebody.
+Comments, issue reports and pull requests will be appreciated :)